 We firmly believe that a business thrives when it creates value for society.
 As a business, Walmart is committed to delivering shared value.
-Employing over 2 million people and doing business with thousands of suppliers, while operating in over 27 countries with one of the largest global supply chains, Walmart’s greatest strength is the ability to make change through our business model.
+Employing over 2 million people and doing business with thousands of suppliers, while operating in 24 countries with one of the largest global supply chains, Walmart’s greatest strength is the ability to make change through our business model.
 We see opportunity to use every dimension of our business to make a positive impact.
 That means leveraging our size, scale and core strengths to create value for our associates, customers, investors and communities.

 To create large-scale systems change that has lasting impact, our philanthropy complements Walmart’s business initiatives.
 Walmart.org aspires to build healthier, resilient systems that are good for society.
 And that requires business and philanthropy working together to achieve greater reach and impact.